MohammadHossein Rezaei

 MohammadHossein Rezaei, and Eduardo Blanco

-In Proceedings of the 2025 Conference of the Nations of America Chapter of the Association for Computational Linguistics (Volume 1: Long Papers), Apr 2025
+In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), Apr 2025

 3. ACL